mvieghofer/markusvieghofer.at/_posts/2016-01-10-ghost-post.markdown

 title: New Year New Blog
 date: '2016-01-10 17:05:01'
 disqus: true
+meta_description: "My name is Markus Vieghofer and I'm an experienced Java developer located in Austria.
+I write about Java, Android and other technology stuff."
 ---

 Trying something new is important.
 Last year I learned two new programming languages: [Python](/new-year-new-language-python "Python") and [PHP](/a-new-programming-language-again "PHP").
 This year the first thing I'm going the check out wont be a new programming language but a new blogging platform.